NREL/SAInt_HELICS_interface/README.md

    |<b>Figure 4</b>|

   2. Double click *HelicsDotNet.sln* to open the project in the *Solution Explorer*.
 Your *Solution Explorer* will look like as shown in Figure 5.

    |![Figure5](ReadMeImages/Figure5.png)|
    |:--:|
    |<b>Figure 5</b>|

   3. There are five projects embeded in the *HelicsDotNet* project.
      - *ElectricFederate* loads the electric network, imports the corresponding scenario definitions and run the simulation.
-     - *GasElectricBroker* initiates the communication between the electric and gas federates.
      - *GasFederate* loads the gas network, imports the corresponding scenario definitions and run the simulation.
      - *HelicsDotNetAPI* provides the API functionality requiered for the cosimulation *HELICS* environment.
      - *SAIntHelicsLib* provides the mapping factory for the coupling technologies.
+It allows the electric and gas federates to communucate.

 #### c) Set the project configuration as a multiple startups
   1. At the top of the *Solution Explorer* right click on the *Solution 'HelicsDotNet'* and open *Set StartUP Projects* as shown in Figure 6.